Should you buy the Fossil Gen 5 or the Fossil Gen 5E?

 If you want every feature possible, then you probably don't want to compromise on GPS.
 If this is a must-have perk in your eyes, you'll want to go with the Fossil Gen 5.
 You also get more storage and a smooth rotating crown.

-Fossil Gen 5E
+Fossil Men's Gen 5E 44mm Stainless Steel Touchscreen Smartwatch

 Lite, but still impressive

 Those who like having options will appreciate the Fossil Gen 5E.
 You get to choose between a 42mm and 44mm case size.
-You won't have onboard GPS and you'll have less storage, but these might not be major drawbacks to you.
+You won't have onboard GPS, and there's less storage, but these might not be major drawbacks for you.

 We may earn a commission for purchases using our links.
 Learn more.